-\EEA frontier workers, EEA frontier self-employed persons, Swiss frontier employed persons and Swiss frontier self-employed persons do not need to be ordinarily resident in Wales on the first day of the first academic year of the course as per paragraph 4A(1).
-They must have been ordinarily resident in the territory comprising the UK, Gibraltar, the EEA and Switzerland throughout the three-year period preceding the first day of the first academic year of the course.
+EEA migrant workers, EEA self-employed persons, Swiss employed persons, Swiss self-employed persons, as well as family members of such persons (as defined in the Regulations) should be ordinarily resident in Wales on the first day of the first AY of the course and be ordinarily resident in the EEA and Switzerland for the three-year period preceding this day.
+(The 'first day of the course' is defined in the Regulations and is generally not the day individual courses may start (for example, for a course starting in autumn this date is 1 September).